cristianglezm/AntFarm/README.md

 	};
 ```

-* then add a key to GameState::processInput and send your command With an event.
+* then add a key to GameState::handleEvent and send your command With an event.

 ```
 #!c++